 Molly is the Japanese Studies Librarian and liaison for Korean Studies at University of Pennsylvania Libraries, and Adjunct Assistant Professor in Penn’s East Asian Languages & Civilizations department.
 In addition to her work as a librarian, she taught the seminar East Asian Digital Humanities (EALC111/511)

 (living work-in-progress syllabus PDF at mollydesjardin.com

 ) at Penn in Spring 2018.
 In 2014, along with Katie Rawson, Molly co-founded WORD LAB

-, the Penn Libraries text analysis learning community, still going strong with current co-organizer Scott Enderle.
+, the Penn Libraries text analysis learning community, still going strong after many years.

-v.20 (2017) and she co-authored a chapter in ACRL’s forthcoming The Globalized Library
+v.20 (2017) and she has co-authored two book chapters with Michael P. Williams (in ACRL’s 2019 The Globalized Library